wdeer/mac-setup/03 Mac-Setup-Brew-Casks.md

-##Brew Cask Packages
+#Brew Cask Packages

 Install all apps in list by running the following command:

-	brew cask install adapter adobe-creative-cloud alfred appcleaner atom caffeine dash disk-inventory-x firefox go2shell google-drive-file-stream handbrake hosts imageoptim iterm2 java joinme karabiner libreoffice macdown microsoft-office malwarebytes onyx opera qlcolorcode qlimagesize qlmarkdown qlprettypatch qlstephen qlvideo quicklook-csv quicklook-json sequel-pro sketch sketch-toolbox skitch slack sqlitestudio textmate the-unarchiver transmit virtualbox visual-studio-code vlc
+	brew cask install adapter adobe-creative-cloud alfred appcleaner atom caffeine dash disk-inventory-x firefox go2shell google-drive-file-stream handbrake hosts imageoptim iterm2 joinme karabiner libreoffice macdown onyx opera qlcolorcode qlimagesize qlmarkdown qlprettypatch qlstephen qlvideo quicklook-csv quicklook-json sequel-pro sketch sketch-toolbox skitch slack sqlitestudio textmate the-unarchiver transmit vagrant vagrant-manager visual-studio-code vlc

 NOTE: some apps may be blocked stating that the system blocked an app by "Developer Name".
-If this is the case, simply go to system preferences and click **allow** then you can re-run the same command (everything that previously installed successfully will be skipped)
+If this is the case, simply go to system preferences and click **allow** then you can re-run the same command (everything that previously installed successfully will be skipped.)
+The following casks have been identified as being blocked initially:

+	brew install virtualbox java microsoft-office

-Here are some more details on what was installed:
+## Here are some more details on what is installed:

 ### Web Dev